 Other sizes: 3020 LED chips and 3014 LEDs in high brightness LED strip lights

 The UltraBright Series are of the Brightest LED strips in the world!

 ||3014 LED chips|

-Though 5050 and 3528 SMD LEDs are the most popular on the market for strip lights, the LED market is changing rapidly.
-3528 and 5050 are just the sizes of the chips!
+Though 5050 and 3528 SMD LEDs were the most popular on the market for strip lights, the LED market has changed rapidly over the past few years.

 So, What does all this mean?

 Should I choose 5050, 3528, 3020, 3014, or some other size I have never heard about?